adnaan/blog/_drafts/2017-07-07-Exploring-Dependency-Injection-in-Go.md

 ## Introduction

 A lot has been said about the pros and cons of Dependency Injection.
-This post is less about the pattern itself and more about it's implementation design and it's side-effects w.r.t `Go`
+This post is less about the pattern itself and more about it's implementation design and it's side-effects w.r.t `Go`.

-Let's define a context for `Go` users :
+Let's setup a context for `Go` users :

 As a clean programming practice, the theory of dependency injection is quite simple across several languages: